 Maybe it’s because I don’t have kids in school or a cheating husband whose emails and browsing history I need to monitor, but give me that old-time phone service any day.
 I’ve gone entire weeks without using my cell phone and the sky didn’t fall in.
 I never have to worry about exceeding my data plan.
 I’m baffled when I see groups of people sitting together having lunch or dinner and everyone’s looking down thumbing their phones.
 Young people are going to entirely miss out on the art and joy of unencumbered personal conversation.

-I’ve had a smart phone for awhile now but I’m seriously thinking about tossing it and digging out my simple old flip-phone that I bought at Walmart for $14.99 back in the aughts.
+I’ve had a smartphone for a while now but I’m seriously thinking about tossing it and digging out the simple old flip-phone that I bought at Walmart for $14.99 back in the aughts.
 I’m never sure if my so-called smartphone is on or off and just last week I couldn’t figure out how to turn it off in the dark at the movie theatre.
 Maybe it wasn’t even on; I can never tell.
 And, I can never figure out how to access WiFi in public places (my problem, not the phone’s).
-I haven’t set up the voice mail because the phone’s never turned on and frankly I don’t know how.
+I haven’t set up the voice mail because the phone’s never turned on and frankly I don’t know how to do it.
 I keep the phone only for emergencies.
 Imagine that!
 My monthly cell phone bill from CARP (Canadian Association for Retired People) costs me a whopping $18.31 including taxes.

 Many people have ditched their landlines in favour of cell service only.
 That’s fine if you want to carry it around in your hip pocket 24/7 (which it seems most people actually prefer), take it to bed with you, into the shower, into the hospital labour room, and while having sex.
 I just don’t get it.